-In order to estimate the sketch patch $x_j$ of the input photo patch $y_j$ , K candidate sketch patches $\{\tilde{x}j^l\}{l=1}^K$ are collected from the training set.
-We assume that if a patch $\tilde{y}j^l$ found on a training photo is similar to the patch $y_j$ on the input photo in appearance, the sketch patch $\tilde{x}j^l$ corresponding to $\tilde{y}j^l$ is considered as one of the good candidates for $x_j$ .
-The procedure for searching candidate sketch patches is described in Fig. 3.
-For each local patch $y_j$ on the input photo, we find its corresponding position on a training photo.
+In order to estimate the sketch patch x_i of the input photo patch y_j , K candidate sketch patches $\{\tilde{x}i^l\}{l=1}^K$ are collected from the training set.
+We assume that if a patch \tilde{y}i^l found on a training photo is similar to the patch y_j on the input photo in appearance, the sketch patch \tilde{x}{i}^{l} corresponding to \tilde{y}{i}^{l} is considered as one of the good candidates for x_j .
+The procedure of searching candidate sketch patches is described in Figure 3.
+For each local patch y_i on the input photo, we find its corresponding position on a training photo.
 Since face images are not exactly aligned in shape, the same face components on different images may not locate exactly at the same position.
 We cannot directly sample the patch on the training photo at the same position as on the input photo.
-Instead, we set a searching range around this position indicated by the black dash window in Fig. 3.
-Searching inside this range, we find the patch best matching $y_j$ as the sampled patch from this training photo.
-Here, we use the euclidean distance between intensities or colors of two photo patches as the matching measure.
-Let I be a photo in the training set and R be a patch inside the searching range, then the distance is
+Instead, we set a searching range around this position indicated by the black dash window in Figure 3.
+Searching inside this range, we find the patch best matching y_i as the sampled patch from this training photo.
+Here, we use the Euclidean distance between intensities or colors of two photo patches as the matching measure.
+Let I be a photo in the training set and R be a patch inside the searching range, the distance is where $y_j(i)$ and $I_R(i)$ are the intensities or color vectors at pixel i on the input photo patch and the patch R on the training photo.
+After searching through the entire training set, for each input photo patch y_j , we have a patch sampled from each training photo.
+Suppose there are M photo-sketch pairs in the training set.
+We select K photo patches best matching y_j in appearance from the M training photos.
+Each patch on a training photo has a corresponding patch on its training sketch.
+We use the K sketch patches corresponding to the K selected photo patches from the training set as candidates for the possible states of x_j .
+An example is shown in Figure 4.